 "You have bad timing, Noah.
 I'm not really in the mood to play."

 Allen felt the cool metal door against his sweating back as he spoke.
 Smiling, he sucked the revealed flesh of his index finger and said, "It's really a shame for you, Skinn, I taste rather bitter today.
 So, since you wouldn't gain anything from drawing my blood, I don't think I'll let you."

 A devilish smile crept along the dark-skinned male.
 His body, twice the size of Allen, crackled with power and laughter.

 Kanda ran like he'd seemed to be doing all day.
 Standing still wasn't an option.
-Even when sounds of an enemy could be heard at the place he'd just been, he never regretted moving onward.
+Even when a commotion could be heard at the place he'd just been, he never regretted moving onward.
 Remaining would mean that his muscles, itching to attack, would be waiting; his legs, begging to chase the ones screwing with his only family, would stay at rest; his mind, willing to wonder anywhere apocalyptic, would have a further range.